avraham-mayer/python-cross-process-bridge/README.md

 Another example would be if you have a process running as root, which needs to do something risky that you wouldn't want a privileged user doing, or just doesn't need high privileges.
 With this module you could call `os.setuid()` in the child process without dropping privileges in the main process.

+In particular, this module is useful for a situation where the use of your class is intertwined with the rest of your code to a point which would make it difficult to separate.
+In that case, simple replace the creation of instances with transformed instances using this module and every instance will have its own process where its methods execute.

 ## So why wouldn't I just use multiprocessing?
 The `multiprocessing` module allows running a python function in a separate process using